nikramakrishnan/system-cleaner/README.md

   - cleans up temporary files

 ## Requirements
 Requires Python 3.5.x+.
+Should work in 3+ versions, but not tested.
 No external packages required.

 ## Working
 Files in the selected folder are sorted depending on their extension/size.
 Some categories: Videos, Music, Movies etc.